-At Implementation and 6 months after implementation Legislation Implementation As soon as the new system is implemented the communications and advertising will switch messages to ensure everyone realises the new opt-out system is operational.
-Reminder Advertising burst 1 (4-6 months after announcement) Advertising burst 2 (6 months later) Advertising burst 3 (6months later) Advertising burst 4 (Month before implementation) Public Relations and Social media activity will be ongoing.
+Advertising period1 (4-6 months after announcement) Advertising period 2 (6 months later) Advertising period 3 (6months later) Advertising period 4 (Month before implementation) Non-paid for advertising: Information distributed via partnerships with local authorities, NHS organisations, faith groups and other stakeholders that will help us reach those who may not see/hear/access traditional media.
+Resources will be available via the dedicated website for partners, and stakeholders to access in a range of accessible formats and languages Public Relations including roadshows and social media activity will be ongoing.
 Direct engagement with a range of communities and stakeholders will continue during this time to ensure we reach as wide an audience as possible (Young people, students, older people, disabled people, prisoners, BME communities, people who are on the margins of society).
-The public information campaign will continue with the same intensity for the first 4-8 wks to ensure people know how to register their wishes and to ensure people know the new system has been implemented.
-Methods will continue as above.
-As time progresses, the campaign will slowly reduce in intensity and serve as an ongoing reminder through communication methods that have longevity such as poster sites in GPs hospital settings, pharmacies, outdoor advertising.
+Direct Mailing: It is important that we reach every household in Wales.
+In addition to the advertising the other way to guarantee this is to send an information leaflet directly to every household across Wales.
+This will happen in either period 3 or 4.
+Following implementation of the new system it will be important to issue a reminder mailer to serve as a 'mop up' for those who may have accidentally discarded or lost the first, or to remind those who took no action following receipt of the first.
+At Implementation and 6 months after implementation Legislation Implementation As soon as the new system is implemented the communications and advertising will switch messages to ensure everyone realises the new The public information campaign will continue with the same intensity for the first 4-8 wks to ensure people know how to register their wishes and to ensure people know the new system has been implemented.
+Methods will continue as above. opt-out system is As time progresses, the campaign will slowly operational. reduce in intensity and serve as an ongoing reminder through communication methods that have longevity such as poster sites in GPs hospital settings, pharmacies, outdoor advertising.
 Public Relations will continue through UK, Welsh and regional media.
-Some advertising options may continue for up to 6 months.
-Long term This aim of this phase will be to provide more long term communication, undertaken on a 6 monthly basis. longevity for maximum exposure such as poster distribution through local authorities and through NHS settings.
+Some advertising options may continue for up to 6 months and others may be more long term.
+Long term Reminder This aim of this phase will be to provide more long term communication, undertaken on a 6 monthly basis.
+As above methods will be chosen with longevity for maximum exposure such as poster distribution through local authorities and through NHS settings.
 Some paid for advertising poster sites may also be used on a regular basis.
-The following options will be investigated for regular, long term information to help reach new residents and those who turn 18yrs old:

-School curriculum Local Authorities - regular mailings such as council tax bills Electoral Commission - electoral register updates GP registrations both for new registrants and alerts for those who approach their 18 th birthday.
-Universities and colleges in Wales Estate Agents in Wales Information distributed through major employers. -- --
+The following options will be investigated for regular, long term information to help reach new residents and those who turn 18 years old: School curriculum opportunities GP registrations both for new registrants and alerts for those who approach their 18 th birthday.
+Universities and colleges in Wales NUS Emails via UCAS to all university students who choose to study in Wales Local Authorities - regular mailings such as council tax bills Information via Estate Agents in Wales Information distributed through major employers for new recruits from outside Wales Information via Armed Forces safe, secure, reliable, maintainable and flexible enough to cope with normal population movements.